Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Motivating Examples

 \subsection{PIAAC Problem Solving Test}

 The Organization for Economic Cooperation and Development (OECD) has implemented the Program for the International Assessment of Adult Competencies (PIAAC) for adults from over 40 countries since 2011 \citep{piaac2017}.
-PIAAC measures adults' literacy, numeracy, and problem-solving skills in technology-rich environments (PSTRE) and examines how adults apply these skills in a variety of areas, including home, work, and community.
+PIAAC measures adult literacy, numeracy, and problem-solving skills in technology-rich environments (PSTRE) and examines how adults apply these skills in a variety of areas, including home, work, and community.

-We utilize the PSTRE assessment that focus on ``\emph{using digital technology, communication tools, and networks to acquire and evaluate information, communicate with others, and perform practical tasks}'' \citep{OECD2011, OECD2012, OECD2016}.
+We utilize the PSTRE assessment that focuses on `\emph{using digital technology, communication tools, and networks to acquire and evaluate information, communicate with others, and perform practical tasks}' \citep{OECD2011, OECD2012, OECD2016}.
 PSTRE evaluates individuals' problem-solving skills across various domains, including personal and professional domains, using computers.
-During the PSTRE assessment, user interactions such as button clicks, links, dragging, dropping, copying, and pasting are automatically logged into a separate log file with a timestamp.
+During PSTRE evaluation, user interactions, such as button clicks, links, drag, drop, copying, and pasting, are automatically logged into a separate log file with a timestamp.

-In addition, We use the Public Use File (PUF), which includes PIAAC participants' background information including employment, income, health, education, and technology used in work and life.
-We select 14 variables from the PUF for analysis.
-Details of the selected variables, including descriptions, levels of the measurement scale, and descriptive statistics, are provided in Table \ref{tab:cov}.
-A total of {7,640} and {10,288} participants who have responses to all selected variables and the two selected PSTRE test items are used for final analysis, respectively.
+In addition, we use the public use file (PUF), which includes PIAAC participants' background information, including employment, income, health, education, and technology used in work and life.
+We selected four variables from the PUF and defined the `Eskill' variable by aggregating seven ICT-related variables from the PUF, which measure respondents' frequency of using various computer and Internet technologies for work.
+These seven variables related to ICT include the frequency of using email, work-related information, conducting transactions, spreadsheets, word processing, programming languages, and real-time discussions, all rated on a scale of 1-5.
+We normalize the `Eskill' variable, which initially ranges from 1 to 35, to prevent it from disproportionately influencing the analysis due to its larger range.
+Table \ref{tab:cov} provides detailed information on all selected variables, including descriptions, measurement scales, and descriptive statistics.
+Our final analysis includes 9,117 participants for the CD Tally test item and 12,557 participants for the Lamp Return test item, all of whom provided responses to all selected variables and the respective test items.